TheDrHax/thedrhax-tmpfize/README.md

 		          saved after unmounting.
 [DANGEROUS]

 Execute scripts:
- -e command	    - Execute this command after moving directory to tmpfs.
+ COMMAND	    - Execute this command after moving directory to tmpfs.
 	              When command is finished, directory will be moved back.

 Mount control: